MimiNgozi/Kestvw-mimi/README.md

 New-LocalGroup $Gname

 ###  Adding to groups
-Add-LocalGroupMember -Group Sales -Member Xasi
+Add-LocalGroupMember -Group Users  -Member ninam
-Senior management==
+* Senior management==
-Masi , Mason Young
+   * Masi , Mason Young
-Grey , Gary Cole
+   * Grey , Gary Cole

-Marketing==
+* Marketing==

-Sussi , Susan Connor
+    * Sussi , Susan Connor
-Rickki , Rick  Novak
+    * Rickki , Rick  Novak
-Lilli , Liam peter
+    * Lilli , Liam Peter
-Willi- willam long
+    * Willi- willam long

-Sales ==
+* Sales ==
-Xasi , Xabi Alsono
+    * Xasi , Xabi Alsono
-Oliva , Olivia Perry
+    * Oliva , Olivia Perry
-Ronni, Ronald Barr
+    * Ronni, Ronald Barr

 when the 4 folders are made
 for management
 * Management Properites > Security (tab) > Edit > Add ( all the groups )
-allow full contol for the mangnement team then for the other teams deny
-  * Then do the rest for the rest of the groups
+allow full contol for the mangnement team then for the other teams deny hen do the rest for the rest of the groups